rencalo770/gengine_doc/example.md

 func NewMyService(ruleStr string, /* other params */ ) *MyService {

 	dataContext := context.NewDataContext()
-	// there add you want to use in every request dataContext.Add("makePanic", MakePanic)
+	// there add what you want to use in every request dataContext.Add("println", fmt.Println)

 	knowledgeContext := base.NewKnowledgeContext()
 	ruleBuilder := builder.NewRuleBuilder(knowledgeContext, dataContext)